jrc03c/monorepo/packages/js-math-tools/readme.md

 - Add a method that makes it easy to merge `DataFrames` along a certain key.
 For example, it'd be nice to be able to merge multiple datasets that have a unique ID column with values that match across the sets.
 - Add a simplex noise function.
 - Convert to TS?
-- Organize the files a little better?
-Right now, they're just in a big heap.
-It might be better, though, to classify them as randomization functions, statistics functions, etc.
 - Work out a more coherent theory of when to return false / NaN / undefined / null values versus when to throw errors.
 - Keep documentation up-to-date!